Tuesdays through Saturdays, 12 noon-6 PM

 Closed Monday, Sunday, and for all university holidays

 Through its rotating exhibitions program, the MMAC regularly displays works from its Permanent Collection, curates traveling exhibitions, and showcases important regional, national, and international artists.
 See the Events page for programs associated with these shows.
 The museum hosts free tours of these exhibitions.
 Interested in a docent-led tour of our current show?
-Contact Jill Johns at 243-2019 or email email@example.com.
+Contact Ashley Rickman at (406)-243-2019 or email firstname.lastname@example.org.
 We're happy to schedule a tour during regular hours for any group of 5 to 10 people.

 Anonymous, Senufo, Inland Ivory Coast, Rhythm Pounder, 1900-1950, mixed media wood and natural pigments, Tony Hoyt Collection.
 (Photo by Eileen Rafferty)